binayjy8/MINIPROJECT/README.md

-This App is based on the Airbnb website basicl
+This App is based on the Airbnb website basic